Dr. Peter Hwang

 Dr. Zara Patel

-Dr. Zara M. Patel is an Assistant Professor of Otolaryngology at Stanford.
+Dr. Zara M. Patel is Director of Endoscopic Skull Base Surgery and an Associate Professor of Otolaryngology and, by courtesy, of Neurosurgery at Stanford.
 She was born and raised in St. Louis, completed her MD at the Oregon Health and Sciences University in Portland, Oregon and completed her residency training in otolaryngology at Mount Sinai Medical Center in New York, NY.
 After pursuing fellowship training in rhinology and endoscopic skull base surgery at Stanford University, she was recruited to join the Emory University faculty in Atlanta in 2011.
 After four years, the rhinology division recruited her back to the West coast to rejoin the department here at Stanford University.

 Jane Wang, RN, MSN, FNP-C, graduated Magna Cum Laude with a Bachelor of Science degree in Nursing in 1996 from University of Ottawa in Ontario, Canada.
 After gaining work experience at acute care hospitals in Los Angeles, Jane went on to earn her Master of Science degree in Nursing from UCLA and became a Board Certified Family Nurse Practitioner (FNP) in 2002.